solidjs/solid-docs-legacy/langs/en/api.md

 export function createEffect<T>(fn: (v: T) => T, value?: T): void;
 ```

-Creates a new computation that automatically tracks dependencies and runs after each render in which a dependency has changed.
-Ideal for using `ref`s and managing other side effects.
+Effects are a general way to make arbitrary code run whenever dependencies
+change.  `createEffect` creates a new computation that runs the given function
+in a tracking scope, thus automatically tracking its dependencies,
+and automatically reruns the function whenever the dependencies update.
+For example:

 ```js
 const [a, setA] = createSignal(initialValue);